Beta This is a test version of the layout of this page. Take the survey to help us improve it

 This is known as ‘course intensity’.
 You can check course intensity with your university or college.

-Generally, you’ll only get student finance if you’re doing your first higher education qualification.
-This is true even if your previous course was self-funded.
+You’ll usually get student finance only if you’re doing your first higher education qualification - even if your previous course was self-funded.

-However, you may still get it if, for example:
+However, you may still get limited funding if, for example:

 - you change course